svnv-svsv-jm/init-new-project/src/README.md

 ## Development rules

-* Issues must have a small scope and must have a clear definition for when they can be considered solved (definition of "done").
+- Issues must have a small scope and must have a clear definition for when they can be considered solved (definition of "done").
-* Notebooks must be small, readable and tested.
+- Notebooks must be small, readable and tested.
 Always go for an easy user interface / API.
 For example, `from <package-name> import ...` is preferable than slapping a user with hundreds of lines to show them how to do stuff.
-* Workflow:
+- Workflow:
-    * create an issue
+  - create an issue
-    * create associated branch
+  - create associated branch
-    * code around: define tests (source code and notebooks) and pass them locally (see above how to run tests)
+  - code around: define tests (source code and notebooks) and pass them locally (see above how to run tests)
-    * MR: the CI/CD pipeline runs all tests
+  - MR: the CI/CD pipeline runs all tests
-    * review
+  - review
-    * squash commits, merge and delete branch
+  - squash commits, merge and delete branch
-    * no merge must be possible if the pipeline does not succeed!
+  - no merge must be possible if the pipeline does not succeed!

-> **Emtpy lines**: as you may notice, there are no empty lines in our source code, unless to separate methods, functions, imports, etc. Our philosophy is: if you need an empty line to separate pieces of code, why not fill that line with a nice comment that explains the code?
-Please consider commenting rather than leaving empty lines.
 > **DATA**: all datasets must be saved to the `.data`.
 This folder is ignored by Git (see the `.gitignore` [file](../.gitignore)).
 If you do not like this default location, you can store datasets elsewhere, as long as you do not push data to the repository to keep its size small.